-The most common mistake made by leaders of small architectural, design and project-businesses, is failing to define what they want it to look like in the future – because if it’s not defined, there can’t be a plan to get there.
+The most common mistake made by leaders of small architectural, design and project-businesses,: Failing to define what they want it to look like in the future.
+Because if it’s not defined, there can’t be a plan to get there.

 Did you realise that more than 80% of small project-businesses, like yours, are also crippled by this indecision?
-Nothing is done about it and the business keeps rolling along, striving to meet short-term objectives – like just staying in business.
+Nothing is done about it and the business keeps rolling along, striving to meet short-term objectives.
+Even struggling to stay in business.
 It’s a hand-to-mouth existence, not a solution.